broadinstitute/AmpSeQC/README.md

 Amplicon sequencing quality control pipeline

 positional arguments:
-  fastq                 Fastq file(s) to analyze (expects paired-end reads in separate files)
+  fastq                 Paired-end fastq files (can be gzipped).
+Expects pairs to be in separate files.

 optional arguments:
   -h, --help            show this help message and exit